ABOUT THE CAMPAIGN

 -

 The College’s faculty are in equal measure accomplished classroom teachers and renowned scholars.
 It is paramount that Vassar continue to attract, recruit, and retain the best faculty.
 Their research, which is at the core of their scholarship, requires funds for proper equipment, travel, professional conferences, technology, and paid student assistants.
-Potential areas of support include Faculty Research Committee funds, a Dean’s Discretionary Fund for Research and Travel, and a President’s Discretionary Fund for Faculty.

 For further information, contact Tim Kane at tkane@vassar.edu or (845) 437-5401.